Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Believe it or not, Ayers Rock Resort is the only accommodation option close to the national park.
 This behemoth has lodging at every tier — from campsites and cabins to simple hotels to apartments and, eventually, a “six-star” luxury hotel, Sails in the Desert.
 Then, off-site, is Longitude 131 — super-luxury tents, best known as the place where Oprah stayed here.

-Soon enough, we found out that the Pioneer was…the party spot.
+Soon enough, I found out that the Pioneer was…the party spot.
 People from the other hotels were coming over to barbecue, drink, and dance to the live music!

 Now, can you visit Uluru and stay off-resort?
 It is possible.
 There are campgrounds about an hour’s drive from the national park entrance, and hotels further away.